SMTP and bounces

 Rate Limits

-If your provides enforces restrictions you can use our rate limit feature when you configure the SMTP to respect the rates of your provider.
+If your provider enforces restrictions, you can use our rate limit feature when you configure SMTP to respect your provider's limits.

 Configure rate limits for SMTP

-When a campaign is sent, a coordinator will create a queue and spinn up a number of workers to process the queue.
-The workers will process the queue by claiming a batch of emails for delivery, perform the delivery using a Email Service Provider and report back to the coordinator.
+When a campaign is sent, a coordinator will create a queue and spin up a number of workers to process the queue.
+The workers will process the queue by claiming a batch of emails for delivery, perform the delivery using an Email Service Provider and report back to the coordinator.

 Illustration, coordinator and workers

-The package ships with configuration defaults that keeps a balance between speed, server/database load, checkpointing and the most common rate limit restrictions with SMTP Providers.
+The package ships with configuration defaults that keep a balance between speed, server/database load, checkpointing and the most common rate limit restrictions with SMTP Providers.

 The default batch size is intentionally small to allow frequent checkpointing.
 This ensures that progress is persisted regularly and limits how much work needs to be retried if an unhandled exception occurs.

-If you need to send faster you can adjust these settings to raise the throughput, the trade ofs include load and checkpointing depending on your settings.
+If you need to send faster, you can adjust these settings to raise the throughput.
+The trade-offs include load and checkpointing, depending on your settings.

 There are two "layers" of configuration: